anbox-cloud/discourse-docs/howto/addon/backup-and-restore.md

 When a container is stopped, all the data and logs produced during the runtime are lost.
-To avoid this, you can use hooks to backup and restore any type of data you want.
+To avoid this, you can use hooks to back up and restore any type of data you want.

-### Backup
+### Back up
-In this example, we are writing a backup hook that uploads logs onto a cloud storage if Android terminated with an error.
+In this example, we create a backup hook that uploads logs onto a cloud storage if Android terminated with an error.

-Write a new `post-stop` hook on a new or existing addon
+Add the following `post-stop` hook to a new or existing addon:
 ```bash
 #!/bin/sh -ex